lauslim12/Asuna/README.md

 # Asuna

 Project Asuna is an open-source building management system.
-This full-stack web application is open-source, under MIT License and is published in Indian Journal of Economics and Business, Vol. 20 No. 2 (July - December 2021).
+This full-stack web application is open-source, under MIT License.

-Check out the research paper [by clicking me](http://www.ashwinanokha.com/ijeb-vol20-2-2021.php)!

 Check out the live version of the application by clicking on the link in the repository's description.

 ![screenshot](./assets/screenshot.png)

-Authors: Nicholas Dwiarto Wirasbawa, M. Dzulfiqar Ramadhan Wibawanto, Albert Kosasi, Seng Hansun.

 ## Disclaimer